gboehl/dynare/doc/manual/source/the-model-file.rst

     optimal policy for the first time and committing not to re-optimize in the future.

-    Because it entails computing at least a second order approximation, the computation of the planner objective value is skipped with a message when the model is too large (more than 180 state variables, including lagged Lagrange multipliers).

 .. command:: ramsey_policy [VARIABLE_NAME...];
              ramsey_policy (OPTIONS...)
 [VARIABLE_NAME...];